Asian One Air

-Asian One Air, formerly known as PT Mimika Air and GT Air (Germania Trisila Air) is a charter airline based in Jakarta, Indonesia.
-It was established in 1998 and operates charter services for Djayanti, an Indonesian forestry company.
-Its main base is Halim Perdanakusuma Airport, Jakarta.
+Asian One Air, formerly known as PT Mimika Air and GT Air (Germania Trisila Air) is a charter airline founded in 1988, which currently serves charter and pioneer flights from Timika to other cities.

 History

 GT Air was established in 1998.
 Its official name is Germania Trisila Air.
 From November 2004 to mid-2006, GT Air operated scheduled flights between Denpasar (Bali) and Lombok.

 In 2006, a DHC-6 Twin Otter was chartered to transport aid workers to Aceh and North Sumatra provinces in the aftermath of the 2004 Indian Ocean earthquake.
-In July 2007, the Directorate General of Civil Aviation revoked the Air Operator's Certificate of Germania Trisila Air, along with another eight Indonesian airlines citing safety concern.
+In July 2007, the Directorate General of Civil Aviation revoked the air operator's certificate of Germania Trisila Air, along with another eight Indonesian airlines, citing safety concerns.

 In 2019 the airline was rebranded as Asian One Air.

+As of July 2025, the airline currently serves pioneer flights from its base in Timika to other cities including Kaimana, Fakfak, Babo, Kenyam, Paro and others.

 Fleet

 As of August 2006, the Asian One Air fleet comprised the following aircraft: